Economists

 Federal Reserve Bank of Dallas

-Garrett Golding is a senior business economist at the Federal Reserve Bank of Dallas.
-In this role, he analyzes and forecasts trends in oil and gas markets, geopolitics and the energy transition.
-His work has been cited in Bloomberg, the Wall Street Journal, Dallas Morning News, Houston Chronicle and other major media outlets.
+A frequent public speaker and Dallas Fed Economics blog contributor, his work has been cited in the Wall Street Journal, New York Times, CNN, Reuters, Bloomberg and other major outlets.
 Prior to joining the Dallas Fed, Golding held positions at Pioneer Natural Resources, Rapidan Energy Group and the U.S. House Committee on Energy and Commerce.
-A native of the Dallas area, Golding earned a BA in political science at Baylor University and an MA in national security and strategic studies at the U.S. Naval War College.
+A native of the Dallas area, Golding earned a BA at Baylor University and an MA at the U.S. Naval War College.
 He is a term member of the Council on Foreign Relations.

 - “High Fuel Prices in the U.S. May Crimp Oil Demand Soon,” Dallas Fed Economics, June 21, 2022.